-When a batch of blankets is finished, from individual squares sewn together, then Mary Davidson with assistance from Kathleen Morgan take them to International Aid Trust in Much Hoole.
-This is a Christian-based organisation that has agents in all parts of the world, and who request items such as blankets to alleviate need in their area of operation.
+Finished batches are taken to to International Aid Trust in Much Hoole.
+This is a Christian-based organisation which has agents in all parts of the world, and who request items such as blankets to alleviate need in their area of operation.

 The blankets are transported abroad in lorries in large containers along with other items for distribution.

-The recipients are in many situations, Hospital wards, Maternity clinics, Children's homes, Schools and Holiday homes, Nursing and Rest homes, wherever a blanket is a welcome means of making life a little more bearable.
+The recipients are in many situations: hospital wards, maternity clinics, children's homes, schools, holiday homes, nursing and rest homes, wherever a blanket is a welcome means of making life a little more bearable.
 Many of our own contributions we understand go to Kiev and the rest of the Ukraine, Belarus and other troubled countries in Eastern Europe.

 St Anne's Brownies (St Thomas's) is one section of Girl Guiding UK, with an aim to provide activities for girls aged 7-10 and have fun with games, crafts and community projects.
 Any girl 7 - 10 years can join with no restriction of faith culture or nationality.
 Trained volunteers are cleared by Criminal Records Bureau checks.

 Brownies meet weekly in the Parish Centre, term time only.
 For further details, contact Sue Allen (01253) 789718 or (01253) 720195.

-At St Thomas's, the choir aims to encourage singing in church, to learn new material and enhance and liven worship.
-We meet to rehearse the hymns, anthems and occasional new material in the Community Centre weekly on Thursdays 7.30 - 8.30 pm and for Sunday worship at 10.00 am.
+At St Thomas's, the choir aims to encourage singing in church, to learn new material and enhance and liven our services.
+We meet to rehearse the hymns, anthems and occasional new material in the Community Centre weekly on Thursdays 7.30 - 8.30 pm and for the Sunday service at 10.00 am.